sara-soomro/Project/README.md

 **terraform apply**

 ### 2️⃣ Data Cleaning & Transformation
-- Process raw data using **Apache Spark** for scalable data transformation. raw CSV file is transformed (converting data types)into parquet file and uploaded on GCS Data lake using  Apache Spark .
+- Process raw data using **Kestra** for scalable data transformation. raw CSV file is transformed (converting data types)into parquet file and uploaded on GCS Data lake using  Apache Spark .
   Process of Installing and enabling Spark is mentioned in the file Spark.md with all the instructions to run on VM instance .
 - Use **DBT** for data modeling and transformations.